rominator1983/completeModInstallationManual/README.md

     If you experience issues consult (the documentation)[https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Config-JACK?version_id=336a4cac3eaa9cdbf20d894e815336da3c34c3d6]

 6. Start Mod for the first time
-    1. If you have multiple audio device be sure to select the correct audio device via the Ubuntu settings
+    1. If you have multiple audio device, be sure to select the correct audio device via the Ubuntu settings
-    2. Be sure to turn the volume on your main sound device to 0% in order to avoid feedback since MOD connects the default input to the default output per default. :-(
+    2. Be sure to turn the volume on your main sound device to 0% in order to avoid feedback.
+        This is neccessary because MOD connects the default input to the default output per default.
+If you are sitting on a laptop this will result in instant unpleasant and ear damaging feedback! :-( You have been warned!
+        `wpctl set-volume @DEFAULT_AUDIO_SINK@ 0%`
-    3. Run MOD
+    4. Run MOD
         `~/mod/completeModInstallationManual/runMod`
         You should now see a firefox opening with the main MOD window.
 There are several tutorials on what to do from here so I won't cover those in detail.